DistrictDataLabs/pycon2018/us.pycon.org/2018/posters.md

 - [PyCon 2012 Posters](http://us.pycon.org/2012/schedule/lists/posters/)

 If your questions still aren't answered feel free to email [the Posters team](mailto:pycon-posters@python.org).

+### Step Three: The Poster Proposal

+There are three primary parts to a poster proposal:

+1. The Title
+2. Description/Abstract
+3. Additional Notes

+The title is the first thing your audience will see about your poster.
+Make it brief and descriptive &mdash; straight to the point is often the best bet!

+The description or abstract will be published in the conference guide and promotional materials.
+It should provide enough descriptive information to convince your audience to come see your presentation, approximately 1-3 paragraphs.
+Note that the description is written in markdown and can include links to other material.
+Write the description as though you are convincing someone to come to your poster rather than giving all the information on the poster.

+Finally, additional notes are a place for you to communicate to the reviewers.
+Use this space to describe anything you think might be relevant for us to help make you successful in your presentation.
+For example, note if you need power for a demonstration &mdash; we can see what we can do.
+Additionally you can show us more materials related to your poster proposal that may help inform us about your topic.

+## Preparing a Poster

+If your proposal is accepted, you will then have to design or create your poster.
+Here are some general tips for designing your poster:

+1. Should be readable from 2-3 feet away (use large font!)
+2. Title and important information should be readable from 10 feet away.
+3. Title should be short and draw interest.
+4. Total word count should be approximately 300-800 words per poster.
+5. Content should be clear and to the point.
+6. Use graphics, images, colors, headings, numbers, and bullets to bring visual interest.
+7. Layout your work in an easy to follow narrative.
+8. Use enough whitespace so your poster isn't crowded.

+Generally speaking a poster is laid out as a landscape 36 inches high by 48 inches wide (this is also the most cost effective to print).
+Alternatively, you can use multiple sheets of paper, each with its own content.
+Feel free to be creative and create artworks or collages, use poster board, or a variety of visual modes &mdash; just note that you'll have to hang or tack your poster on a 4 foot by 8 foot poster board (which gives you room to print two posters or even duplicate a single poster and post it twice).

+You can use a variety of software to design your poster.
+We recommend Google Draw, Microsoft Powerpoint, or your favorite presentation software because they easily allow you to add basic shapes, text, and images to your document.
+Just be sure to set your document properties so that you have the correct resolution.
+Of course you can also use the Adobe Creative Suite tools, Inkscape, or Gimp to design and layout your poster, though this is slightly more advanced.

+For more information about designing posters, please see [MakeSigns.com poster tutorials](https://www.makesigns.com/tutorials/).
+MakeSigns.com also has provided PyCon a discount code and flat rate shipping to print your poster.
+Additionally office supply and shipping retail stores also offer printing services.
+Don't forget to consider how you're going to get your poster to Cleveland as well!
+Either ship it directly to your hotel, or bring it with you as you travel in a tube or other protective carrier.

 ## Frequently Asked Questions